hjaang/BGGN213/README.md

 # Bioinformatics Class

-This is my repositroy for my bioinfomatics class from UC San Diego in F21.
+This is my repositroy for bioinfomatics class from UC San Diego in F21.

 ## Index of Material